saiii/jibjib/README.md

 # jibjib
-clone the code
-npm install
-npm start
+clone the code, npm install, npm start

 # make a post to http://localhost:4000/tree